ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

     - non-blocking means it yields and lets thread do other things if operation is blocked
 - 2015 - nice blog on red/blue(sync/async) colored functions: https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/
     - golang is nice b/c no red/blue distinction, only one type and runtime handles it
+- async regular file I/O - linux has bad support for it, but windows has good support for it
+    - for linux many langs/frameworks use a pool of blocking threads for this I/O (e.g. rust tokio and GNU libc)
 ### PROCESSES VS THREADS
 - SO reply on process vs thread contex switch - https://stackoverflow.com/questions/7439608/steps-in-context-switching
 - generally a process has many threads